eik-lib/website/docs/overview_concepts.md

 ## Naming and versioning

-A package intended to be published to a Eik server should follow the [NPM module naming convention](https://github.com/npm/validate-npm-package-name):
+A package intended to be published to an Eik server should follow the [NPM module naming convention](https://github.com/npm/validate-npm-package-name):

 - package name length should be greater than zero
 - all the characters in the package name must be lowercase i.e., no uppercase or mixed case names are allowed